-It is the forward angle of your bat from backlift to ball impact.
+It is the forward angle of your bat from the max. backlift position to the ball impact.
 The greater the downswing arc, the longer is the time available to generate enough bat speed during ball impact.
 MS Dhoni used the downswing angle to generate higher bat speeds in his iconic helicopter shots.

 Bat launch angle:

-It is the angle of bat face with respect to the ground during the time of the impact with the ball .
+It is the angle of bat face with respect to the horizontal plane of the ground, during the time of the impact with the ball.
 While the ball flight angle from the ground can give the trajectory of the ball over the pitch and the distance it might cover, the bat launch angle helps in determining and optimize the timing on the shot.
 Measuring bat launch angles against different bowlers and lengths will help in understanding the effectiveness of the practice, especially the drills for the lofted shots.